mbernier/bdfs_sheet/README.md

     b.
 Needs a way to go back and forth between versions
     c.
 Maybe a way to show the diffs?
     d.
 Possible to record the actions taken? remove empties, added columns, added rows, removed rows, updated data?
+8. Consider moving the validators to another class object with static methods, allowing them to be used elsewhere too?
+9.